Bugrahantabak/GPS-Bulk/README.md

 6.1 - For the counter bulk "python counterBulk.py".
 6.2 - For the read file bulk "python readFileBulk.py".
 7 - Check soapOut.txt and failOut.txt files for outputs.
-8 - Remove all files from server when the bulk completed!
+8 - Remove all files from the server when the bulk completed!